zhangjing76/rapidchart-engine/README.md

 Rust owns the OHLCV history.
 Use `candles()` for convenient bar objects or `candleColumns()` for typed arrays; there is no separate `timeline()` API.

-For zero-copy groundwork, the wrapper also exposes columnar read APIs:
+The wrapper exposes zero-copy columnar read APIs:

 - `candleColumns()` returns typed arrays for `time`, `open`, `high`, `low`, `close`, and `volume`
 - `indicatorValueSeries(id)` returns typed arrays of raw visible output values, using `NaN` for gaps